Comparison of pulsed electroacoustic and thermally stimulated depolarization current measurements of thermally poled PET electrets: Discussion

-We can compare the polarization of the peaks as presented in Table~\ref{polarization} with the charge per unit area presented in Table~\ref{sigma_density}.
-The polarization of the current peak in the $A$ experiment is larger but of the same order of magnitude than the image charge per unit area measured by PEA while in experiment $B$ the polarization is still in the same order of magnitude than the image charge per unit area but smaller.

-These comparisons indicate, in first place, that the experimental workflow is consistent and gives acceptable results.
-The values obtained for the image charge per unit area can be lower than the polarization of the current peak if part of the response of the image charge is suppressed by the induced charge.
-This happens in experiment $A$ but not in experiment $B$, probably because space charge relaxations behave in a less predictable way and TSDC and PEA measurements have been performed on separate samples.
+This discussion is based mainly on the data of the dipolar $\alpha$ relaxation because it is much easier to measure than the space charge $\rho$ relaxation.
+Anyway, data from the $B$ experiment supports that also in this case the charge profile consists mainly of image charge and induced charge is mostly unnoticed.

-The profiles obtained from $C$, $D$ and $E$ do not present this problem since they are dominated by external charge at some depth in the bulk.
-Their broad profile and distance from the electrodes allows an easy detection with the PEA technique.
+The profiles obtained from $C$, $D$ and $E$ are dominated by external charge injected at some depth in the bulk so we do not have to worry about the undetectability of induced charge, which should play a minor role.
+The broad profile and distance from the electrodes of external charge allows an easy detection with the PEA technique.

-The most striking feature of our results is that the qualitatively similar charge profiles $C$, $D$ and $E$ from Figure~\ref{PEA-80C} correspond to depolarization currents that have a very different structure in terms of heterocurrents and homocurrents, as represented in Figure~\ref{TSDC-80C}.
+The most striking feature of our results is that the qualitatively similar charge profiles $C$, $D$ and $E$ from Figure~\ref{PEA-80C} correspond to depolarization currents that have very different characteristics in terms of heterocurrents and homocurrents, as represented in Figure~\ref{TSDC-80C}.
 Depolarization current $C$ is heteropolar, $D$ has comparable heteropolar and homopolar parts while $E$ is predominantly homopolar.

 This paradox can be explained in terms of the blocking behavior of the electrodes.
-The lack of homocurrent in experiment $C$ is related to the fact that both vacuum-deposited electrodes are equally non-blocking during discharge while the preponderance of homocurrent in experiment $E$ compared with experiment $D$ happens because the electrode with an air gap, which can be assumed to be more blocking than the vacuum-deposited one, is even more blocking in experiment $E$ than in experiment $D$.

-If during the discharge both electrodes are equally non--blocking then depolarization of external charge takes place predominantly through recombination with its image charge at the electrodes.
-If this process takes place simultaneously at both electrodes there will be no homocurrent flowing through the shortcircuit.
-A heterocurrent can be present due to recombination of the macroscopic dipole in the bulk of the sample and/or to the depolarization of a uniform polarization that, as seen previously, can only be observed indirectly.

-In a similar way, asymmetry in the blocking behavior of the electrodes yields homocurrent.
-This happens because recombination takes place faster at the least blocking electrode leading to a change in the symmetry of the charge profile and a redistribution of image charges.
+On the one hand, we can explain the lack of homocurrent in the depolarization current from $C$ if we assume that vacuum-deposited aluminum electrodes are non-blocking.
+As it is represented in Subfigure~\ref{interpretation}(a),